codeinaire/noMeatMayApp/notes.md

       - Local - the JWT is stored locally.
   - Encryption - the PW needs to be adequately encrypted and decrypt.
 Use [bcrypt](https://www.npmjs.com/package/bcrypt)
   - Sessions - [express-sessions](https://github.com/expressjs/session)
+    - [uudi](https://github.com/kelektiv/node-uuid) - used to produce a cryptographically secure UUID (universally unique identifier) for use as a cookie.
+    [connect-mongo](https://github.com/jdesboeufs/connect-mongo) - this is to save sessions in a mongo database.
   - Confirmation - of sign-up via email.
   - Recoverable - of password via email.
 Here's a tutorial for it: [Password Reset](https://www.codementor.io/olatundegaruba/password-reset-using-jwt-ag2pmlck0).
 This token should time out after certain period of time.
   - Registrable - of the account.
 I already have this feature with the graphQL stuff.